 - Acne rosacea

-- Medication toxicity - see separate Eye Drugs - Prescribing and Administering article.
+- Medication toxicity - see the separate Eye Drugs - Prescribing and Administering article.

 - Inflamed pinguecula - a pingueculum is a common, innocuous lesion seen as a cluster of yellow-white deposits (usually in a triangular formation with the base adjacent to the cornea), arranged temporally or nasally to the cornea.
 It results from degenerative change in the sclera from environmental irritants, including sunlight.
 If it becomes inflamed (pingueculitis), it becomes red and may be elevated, sore or ulcerated.